 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)

-- 350g plain flour + plenty more for rolling out
+- 350 g plain flour + more for rolling out (scant 3 cups)

 - 1 egg